Morgan Stanley

 Known cost: $249M.
 Less visible cost: repeat scrutiny can keep a quality multiple from expanding.

-compensation pressure in a people business
+Compensation pressure in a people business

 The February 2026 SEC filing flagged regulatory and human-capital risks for 2025.
 For an advisory and trading franchise, talent retention is not overhead.
 It is the product.